Welcome! Here are the website rules, as well as some tips for using this forum.

 this is just a matter of overshooting, correct?

-then it's settings or other sensors
+then it's settings or other sensorsknown to beat dead horses0 -

 Yes.
 I just made a small movie to show you what happens.
 You can see on the video that the burner is on, boiler temp is 50C, so the heating is on.
 When I go to the information panel you will see that the room temp is already 22, the "set room temp" is only 20.
 If I decreased the set room temp it would shut off.

 the heating curve is responsible for the temps in the radiators or RFH.
-Adjust the curve downward to lower the overshoot. each .1 adjustment reduces (or increases) the temps by 3 degrees. leave the curve alone for 24 hrs to allow the computer to compensate. everytime you make a curve adjustment, the computer dumps its memory and starts recollecting data.
+Adjust the curve downward to lower the overshoot. each .1 adjustment reduces (or increases) the temps by 3 degrees. leave the curve alone for 24 hrs to allow the computer to compensate. everytime you make a curve adjustment, the computer dumps its memory and starts recollecting data.0

-Hi @prunoki
+Hi @prunoki,

 I had exactly the same problem.
 FE error code, replaced main board (very expensive repair) and the heater always acted weirdly as you describe.
 I complained with the service company and Viessmann, but they were not able to diagnose the problem.
 After two years the main board is faulty again.
 I will never buy Viessmann again.
 Their electronic compnents are faulty and extremely expensive.